isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution56.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase

 ### Support Level
-Up to 80% for SMEs <br>
+Up to % for SMEs <br>
-N.A. for non-SMEs

-### Things to Note
-Mandatory Specification:
+Up to Mandatory Specification:
 -	Minimum wattage: 2,200W

 Additional Criteria:
 -	Min 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
--	The purchase of pre-owned/used equipment is not supportable
+-	The purchase of pre-owned/used equipment is not supportable% for non-SMEs

+### Things to Note
+Active

 ### Contact Information
 N.A.